April 9, 2026 (1mo ago) — last updated May 17, 2026 (13d ago)

 The healthiest interpretation is the one that increases clarity and responsible action.

 This is the part many spiritual articles skip.
-They talk about signs, but not about misreading signs.
+They talk about signs, but not about misreading them.
+That gap matters.
+Research and commentary note a common discernment problem among spiritual app users, including confusion between intuition and wishful thinking.4

-If you have ever wanted an answer badly enough, you already know how easy projection can be.
+If you’ve ever wanted an answer badly enough, you already know how easy projection can be.

 A common mistake